Refusal to Submit to Breath or Blood Testing in Tennessee

 - Revoked license for 5 years if crash resulted in someone else's death

-If you refused a blood or breath test after being pulled over on suspicion of DUI, an experienced attorney from an established law firm can help keep one mistake from ruining your life for the foreseeable future.
-Remember that even if you are acquited of a DUI charge, you might still face the consequences above for refusal to submit to testing.
+If you refused a blood or breath test after being pulled over on suspicion of DUI, an experienced criminal defense attorney from an established law firm can help keep one mistake from ruining your life for the foreseeable future.
+Remember that even if you are acquitted of a DUI charge, you might still face the consequences above for refusal to submit to testing.